lan-feng/massager/doc/prompt_013.md

-Build a "Forget Password" screen for the ComfyTemp app using Kotlin Jetpack Compose (or Flutter).
+Build a "Forget Password" screen for the Massager app using Kotlin Jetpack Compose (or Flutter).

 ### Page Purpose
 Allow the user to reset their account password by email verification.